whackengine/sdk/todo/tree/directives.md

   * [ ] Handle the `[Bindable]` meta-data for simple identifier patterns
   * [ ] Handle the `[Embed]` meta-data for simple identifier patterns
 * [x] Omega

-## Inheritance

-* [ ] For classes and interfaces, right after the phase in which the inheritance is solved, ensure the inheritance is not circular (an inherited type must not be equals to or a subtype of the inheritor type) by reporting a verify error in such case.
-* [x] For definitions within classes and interfaces, ensure they either override a method or do not redefine a previously defined property.

 ## Class initialiser method